BrutchsamaJeanLouis/quantum-inspired-sensor-navigation/CONVENTIONS.md

 - ✅ Use ablation studies to prove each feature's value
 - ✅ Document "future work" instead of implementing everything

+## Codebase organization stratergy (independent from code-generation)
+- ✅ Max lines of code per file = 500 (if larger, propose splitting”)
+- ✅ Add Explicit Dependency Declarations
+At top of each file:
+python"""
+Module: api/routes.py
+Depends on:
+  - auth/session_manager.py (Session.validate)
+  - database/models.py (User, Post)
+DO NOT modify this file without checking dependents in src/frontend/
+"""

 ## Validation Approach

 ### Quantitative Metrics (Phase 2+ comparison)